shanecav84/active_job_channel/README.md

     job.

 ### <a name="enable-active_job_channel"></a> 2.
 Enable ActiveJobChannel for a job
-1. For each job you'd like to be notified about, call `active_job_channel` in its class
+1. For each job you'd like to be notified about, include `ActiveJobChannel` and call `active_job_channel` in its class
 2. Private vs. Public broadcasts
     1. To broadcast notifications privately to a specific connection, set the identifier you configured in your ActionCable Connection setup to either